 - Creepy Child/Enfant Terrible: He is a serial killer since his childhood.

 - Creepy Monotone: What makes him creepier than Dio is that he's not very hammy, having a normal tone to not stand out.

-- Dangerously Genre Savvy: Kira, due to his irrational paranoia, is extremely savvy of the kind of mistakes that usually get serial killers caught.
+- Dangerously Genre Savvy: Due to his irrational paranoia, Kira is extremely savvy of the kind of mistakes that usually get serial killers caught.
 His preparations to counter everything are done so well, that only his arrogance manages to undo his plans.

 - Death by Irony: The man who claimed that luck is always by his side gets run over by an ambulance that was called to help him, by chance.